matsmaiwald/matsmaiwald.github.io/_posts/2020-03-10-ETF-portfolio-returns.md

 ---
 layout: post
-title: "Historical asset returns and their implications for short term portfolio risk"
+title: "Approximating ETF-portfolio return distributions via historical asset returns"
 categories: misc
 ---

 ## Overview
-In this post, I look at historical asset returns to get a better understanding of the short and midterm fluctuations that diversified stock and bond portfolios go through.
+In this post, I look at historical asset returns to approximate distributions of different index-ETF portfolio returns.

 <!-- ## Short- and mid-term risks matter for most investors
 The reason for looking at value fluctuations of portfolios is that most (private) investors, apart from being interested in the expected return of their portfolio, also care about  -->